-Carex squarrosa L. is the correct and accepted scientific name for this species of Carex.
-Both the genus species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
+Carex squarrosa L. is the accepted scientific name for this species of Carex.
+Both the genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-As of 11-20-21 when this page was last updated, Plants of the World Online by Kew lists 1,997 species in the Carex genus.
-It is a member of the plant family Cyperaceae with 92 genera.
-Those numbers could change as updates are made.
+As of 11-20-21 when this page was last updated, Plants of the World Online by Kew lists 2,001 species in the Carex genus.
+It is a member of the plant family Cyperaceae with 91 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER PLANT ID.

 I found a colony of Carex granularis while wildflower hunting on a friend’s farm on May 10 in 2020.
 Carex species are quite common, Missouri Plants listing 25 species and Plants of the World Online listing nearly 2,000 worldwide.
 I have identified other members of the plant family Cyperaceae on my farm, but not Carex squarrosa.